SwedbankPay/developer.swedbankpay.com/checkout-v3/google-pay-presentation.md

 e.g. add to cart, checkout, payment and confirmation - where the confirmation screenshot can be used for both step 4 and 5.

-Screenshots 4 and 5 **can** be from Google Pay's test enviroment, but since you are integrating through a third party (Swedbank Pay), you won't be able to reach the Google Pay API Payment screen.
+Screenshots 4 and 5 **can** be from Google Pay's test environment, but since you are integrating through a third party (Swedbank Pay), you won't be able to reach the Google Pay API Payment screen.
 In these cases, live purchases in a production environment is needed.
 To do that, our setup team needs to activate